This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Try it out if you’re curious and follow the steps below to gain access!

-Find MAC Address via System Preferences
+Find MAC Address via System Preferences (System Settings on macOS Ventura and above)

 - Open Apple menu in top-left of the screen.